drrrho/net-async-digitalocean-perl/README.md

 ## Success and Failure

-When futures succeed the application will usually get a result in form of Perl HASH (see below).
+When futures succeed, the application will usually get a result in form of a Perl HASH (see below).
 If a future fails and the failure is not handled specifically (by adding a `->on_fail` handler), then an exception will be raised.
 The library tries to figure out what the real message from the server was.